-Exploring Economics (2016 edition) was written specifically for Christian home educators with a “limited government” political perspective.
-Intended to be used as a one-semester high school course, Students can use the core components to earn a half credit for economics, or they can add the optional activities to simultaneously earn a half credit for English (literature).
-Exploring Economics should work particularly well in conjunction with Ray Notgrass’s Exploring Government course since it is very similar in format and approach to that course.
+Exploring Economics (2016 edition) was written specifically for Christian high school students with a limited-government political perspective.
+Students can use the core components of this course to earn a half credit for economics, or they can add the optional activities to simultaneously earn a half credit for English (with coverage of literature).
+Exploring Economics should work particularly well in conjunction with Ray Notgrass’s Exploring Government course since it is very similar in format and approach, and both courses require one semester.

-There are two essential components for the economics course: the Exploring Economics textbook and Making Choices: Readings in Economics book.
+There are two essential books for the economics course: the Exploring Economics textbook and Making Choices: Readings in Economics.
 Both books are hardcover with full-color illustrations.
-The optional Exploring Economics Student Review Pack has questions, quizzes, and exams that can be used with the economics course as well as the notes and questions for the four books that students will read for English credit.
+The optional Exploring Economics Student Review Pack has questions, quizzes, and exams that can be used with the economics course.
+The Review Pack also contains the notes and questions for the four books that students will read for English credit.

 This course clearly has a point of view, although Notgrass does present both sides on most debatable topics.
 For example, he makes a case for free trade while also presenting opposing opinions.
-To help students form their own opinions, on page 224 two suggested essay assignments invite students to express their own views on a number of controversial issues related to trade.
+To help students form their own opinions, he sometimes includes essay options such as those on page 224 where two suggested essay assignments invite students to express their own views on a number of controversial issues related to trade.
 There’s also an entire chapter titled, “So You Want to Start a Business?” that encourages entrepreneurship.
-While Exploring Economics covers the essentials for an economics course, it goes much further in presenting a worldview-based approach that encompasses personal motivation, character, faith, the proper role of faith communities and government, and practical life issues.
+While Exploring Economics covers the essentials for an economics course, it goes much further in presenting a Christian worldview-based approach that encompasses personal motivation, character, faith, the proper roles of faith communities and government, and practical life issues.

-The Quiz and Exam Book has fifteen quizzes (one per unit) and three exams.
+The Quiz and Exam Book focuses only on economics and has fifteen quizzes (one per unit) and three exams.
 Questions require only short answers.
 If students are engaging well with the weekly questions for each lesson, you might not need to use the quizzes.

 Exploring Economics is intended for use by a student doing independent study, although someone needs to assess essays, projects, answers to weekly questions, quizzes, and exams (with assistance from the Answer Key).
 While it would enhance the course to have discussions about the readings and many of the topics presented, it isn’t required.
-Ease of use along with the worldview-based content and limited-government perspective are likely to make it a popular choice for many home educators.
+Ease of use along with the course's Christian worldview and limited-government perspective are likely to make it a popular choice for many home educators.